bkkuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. Manager requests to find the member by name.
-2. AddressBook finds the member.
+2. TeamScape finds the member.

     Use case ends.

 **Extensions**

 * 2a.
 Empty member list
     * 2a1.
-AddressBook shows an error message.
+TeamScape shows an error message.

       Use case ends.

 * 2b.
 No member of the name found.
     * 2b1.
-AddressBook shows an error message.
+TeamScape shows an error message.

       Use case ends.